ironsheep/P2-vscode-extensions/README.md

 ## VSCode Environment

-There are two companion documents in this Repository:
+There are additional companion documents in this Repository:

-1. [Configuring User Tasks](TASKS-User.md) which advises on how to automate your P2 Development when using VScode
+1. [Configuring User Tasks - Windows](TASKS-User-win.md) which advises on how to automate your P2 Development when using VScode on **Windows**
+2. [Configuring User Tasks - MacOS](TASKS-User-macOS.md) which advises on how to automate your P2 Development when using VScode on **macOS**
+3. [Configuring User Tasks - Windows|MacOS|RPI](TASKS-User.md) which advises on how to automate your P2 Development when using VScode on **any of the supported platforms**
-2. [VSCode Extensions](EXTENSIONS.md) we find useful in our own P2 development
+4. [VSCode Extensions](EXTENSIONS.md) we find useful in our own P2 development
+5. [Visual Examples - Tabbing](TAB-VisualEx.md) a visual explaination of how our Tabbing feature works (*For those of us, like me, who understand more easily when we see pictures.*)
+6. [Engineering Notes - Tabbing](TAB-SPECs.md) more detailed description of how our Tabbing feature works

 Also, here are a couple of really useful VSCode sources: